niuus/Snes9xRX/README.md

 * New audio filters (CUBIC/SINC) taken from Snes9x 1.61.
 * Invert L/R audio channels, save more settings.
 [Tanooki16]
 You can now swap Left and Right audio channels with a toggle.
-* New speeds for Super FX overclocking, Wii U recommended Added 80 MHz / 100 MHz / 120 MHz.
-These will stay hidden on the Gamecube port's GUI, as the CPU is not powerful enough.
+* New speeds for Super FX overclocking, Wii U recommended.
+Added 80 MHz / 100 MHz / 120 MHz.
+These will stay hidden on the
+Gamecube port's GUI, as the CPU is not powerful enough.
 * SNES Hi-Res Mode ON/OFF and Sprite Limit ON/OFF (thanks Tanooki16!)